Exchange Server: Use Windows Server Backup to back up and restore Exchange data

 The restore process doesn't support the Exchange recovery database (RDB).
 If you want to use an RDB, you must restore the data to an alternate location and then manually copy or move the restored data from that location into the RDB folder structure.

-Bare metal restores are supported when using WSB; however, the recommended recovery approach for Exchange servers is to recover the Exchange server and then restore the data.
-If you're using a third-party backup application (e.g., non-Microsoft), then support for bare metal restores of Exchange may be available from your backup application vendor.
+Bare metal restores are supported when using WSB.
+However, the recommended recovery approach for Exchange servers is to recover the Exchange server and then restore the data.
+If you're using a third-party backup app (for example, non-Microsoft), then support for bare metal restores of Exchange may be available from your backup app vendor.

 The following table describes the supportability of the backup and recovery options available for Exchange Server with WSB.